ADV6209 is an oral liquid solution developed by Advicenne for moderate sedation.

 Marketing Authorisation was granted on September 12th 2018.

 The product was originally developed in collaboration with Amiens’s public hospital (University Hospital).

-In March 2016, Advicenne sold ADV6209 to Primex Pharmaceuticals, a Swiss company, in a global deal worth [several tens of millions of euros give a range or estimate] with a significant upfront payment and subsequent milestones and royalties.
+In March 2016, Advicenne sold ADV6209 to the Swiss company Primex Pharmaceuticals in a deal worth several tens of millions of euros.
+The sale entailed a significant upfront payment and subsequent milestones and royalties.